Offirmo/minisite-wedding-ghpages/README.md

 * editable and configurable by non-tech people

 ## Install
+1. Create a dedicated organisation.
+Reasons:
+  * to better control the domain name
+  * to be able to have multiple collaborators (copy writing)
-Just clone this repo and activate github-pages.
+2. clone this repo in the new organisation
+3. activate github-pages for the new repo

+## Usage
+Edit the files in the `content` directory

+## Troubleshooting
+...

-## Inspiration
+## Inspiration and hat tips
 https://app.ewedding.com/demo?theme=candy

 ## Contributing
 See CONTRIBUTING.md